Mahmoud-SaadEl-Din/-PAPER-Comparitive_study_YOLO5-8_Pedestrain_detection/README.md

 # 🚶 Pedestrian Detection Using YOLO Algorithm: An Experimental Study

-This repository summarize my work in my paper titled **"Pedestrian Detection Using YOLO Algorithm: An Experimental Study."** The paper explores various YOLO versions, such as YOLOv5, YOLOv6, YOLOv7, and YOLOv8, and evaluates their effectiveness in real-time object detection (pedestrain detection) tasks.
+This repository summarize my work & my Master degree parter (Eslam Magdy) in our paper titled **"Pedestrian Detection Using YOLO Algorithm: An Experimental Study."** The paper explores various YOLO versions, such as YOLOv5, YOLOv6, YOLOv7, and YOLOv8, and evaluates their effectiveness in real-time object detection (pedestrain detection) tasks.

 # 🖥️ Power of YOLO
 Unlike traditional methods that require multiple passes over an image, YOLO is a real-time object detection system that predicts bounding boxes and class probabilities in a single pass.
 It revolutionized the field by achieving impressive speed and accuracy trade-offs.